yaxarat/SES-Android-Workshop/instructions/step-by-step/2 - Login UI/README.md

 Run the app again and confirm that everything still works.

-### State hoisting<!-- {"fold":true} -->
+### Re-using the UI state<!-- {"fold":true} -->
-Before we try and generalize our `LoginTextField` to accommodate both username and password field, we need to learn about the concept of state hoisting.
+When we try and generalize our `LoginTextField` to accommodate both username and password field, we need to consider the following.

-When a composable holds its own state like in our `LoginTextField`, it makes the composable hard to reuse and test, and it also keeps the composable tightly coupled to how its state is stored.
-Instead, you should make this a stateless composable—a composable that doesn't hold any state.
+When a composable holds its own "hard coded" state like in our `LoginTextField`, it makes the composable hard to reuse.
+For example, take a look at how we are defining the label for the field: `Text(text = "Username")`.
+With its field defined this way, there is no way to re-use this UI - for a password field for instance.
+Instead, you should make this a stateless composable—a UI that doesn't hold any "hard coded" state.
+To do this, we can simply pass in those fields through constructor.

 ```kotlin
 @Composable